 Mental health social work is challenging – requiring a good education, a keen understanding of people, and a compassionate nature.
 For social workers, changing the world often happens one client at a time, calling for patience and the ability to see progress in the smallest of steps.

 Education Requirements for a Mental Health Social Worker?

 According to a recent study by the National Association of Social Workers (NASW), 79% of the 5,000 respondents had a master’s degree (MSW) in social work.
 In many states, a master’s is required; however, most states also have separate licensure procedures for those with bachelor’s degrees (BSW), giving these professionals the required qualifications to obtain their MSW.

 Attending a college with an undergraduate program in social work is an excellent idea.
 Although those with a bachelor’s in psychology or sociology will probably find entry-level positions with state licensure, the process is a little less direct.
 Ultimately, an MSW is still the best path for advancement.

 Determined students will find that volunteering, entry-level positions, or internships in their communities will help them start building experience.
 Listed on a resume or in applicant letters to colleges or graduate schools, these efforts speak to the dedication of students to the social work profession.

 How Much do Mental Health Social Workers Make?

 Mental health social workers’ positions are projected to increase with the above-average growth of the mental health industry according to the U.S. Bureau of Labor Statistics (BLS).
-The median salary in 2010 for mental health social workers was $46,650 with a possible high of over $66,000 a year.
+The median salary in 2020 for mental health social workers was $48,720 annually.